Top 9 Skills You Need to Boost Your Digital Marketing Resume in 2020

 That’s why marketing operations are increasingly turning to data science recruiters to help them find experts capable of reading and interpreting those mountains of information.
 As a data analysis expert with data science skills, you can step to help sort, organize, and (most importantly) extract meaning and actionable insights from these huge data landfills.
 Turning all this mined data into something tangible and valuable is a highly sought after skill.

-For 2019, you should focus on expanding your knowledge of analytics tools beyond Google’s suite.
+You should focus on expanding your knowledge of analytics tools beyond Google’s suite.
 Learn how to analyse e-commerce statistics.
 The world of digital marketing is always evolving and the skills needed are in constant need of refreshment, and adding data science and analytic skills to your bag of tricks should not be up for debate at all.

 5. Marketing Automation